 Young Living currently has a corner-on-the-market with Thieves oil blend, but they’re actually not the creator of this blend.
-Its history goes farther back and has myths around it and everything.
+Its history goes much farther back.
+And I find the story fascinating.

-The thieves were perfume and spice traders who could no longer find work due to the ports closing and resorted to stealing.
-They had concocted an essential oil blend and wore it on their temples, ears, hands, feet, and on a cloth inside their masks.
+The thieves were perfume and spice traders who could no longer find work due to the ports closing.
+Using their former knowledge, they concocted an essential oil blend and wore it on their temples, ears, hands, feet, and on a cloth inside their masks.
 This kept them from contracting the Black Death.

 Ever since, this blend of essential oils has been used for its anti-bacterial, anti-inflammatory, anti-fungal, clarifying, and immune-boosting components.
 Whew!